jparise/jparise.github.com/_posts/2009-03-03-tunneling.markdown

     net.inet.esp.enable=1           # 1=Enable the ESP IPSec protocol
     net.inet.ah.enable=1            # 1=Enable the AH IPSec protocol

-These parameters can also be modified at runtime using the [sysctl][sysctl] tool.
+These parameters can also be modified at runtime using the [sysctl][] tool.

 ## ipsecadm and Security Associations

-OpenBSD includes a tool named [ipsecadm][ipsecadm] that is used for managing the system's security associations (SA's) and flows.
+OpenBSD includes a tool named [ipsecadm][] that is used for managing the system's security associations (SA's) and flows.
 The tool accepts a number of arguments, but we'll mainly be working with the SA creation syntax:

     ipsecadm new esp -spi 2000 -dst 66.24.105.57 -src 129.21.111.216 -enc 3des \
     -auth sha1 -key d09fffc3ebaee12362d65b38068dd381df89e4961ed282b3 -authkey \
     5ee0fc2cc2197fe24417934cac6db483b53eace3

-This command will create a new security association using the [esp][esp] IPSec protocol.
+This command will create a new security association using the [esp][] IPSec protocol.
 We've assigned this entry an SPI (unique index) of 2000.
 We also set the source and destination addresses for this SA.
 Note that these are specific to the SA and don't assume anything about the host, meaning that the